waterrmalann/fancy-fonts-generator/README.md

 ### Live Version

-I have a live version of the web app up on my [personal portfolio](http://alanvarghese.me/projects/fancy-fonts-generator/app.html).
-It is always on the exact same version as this git repository.
+A live version of the fonts generator is available [here](https://waterrmalann.github.io/fancy-fonts-generator).
 If you however want to host your own version of the app, follow the steps down below to get started.

-### Prerequisites

-- [Node.js](https://nodejs.org/en/) (for the package manager)
-- Live Server (`npm install -g live-server`, run with `live-server`)

 ### Hosting locally